-I am a postdoc at the Princeton Neuroscience Institute in Ilana Witten’s lab where I study how neuromodulators govern neuronal dynamics to influence learning and decision making.
+I am a postdoctoral fellow at the Princeton Neuroscience Institute in Ilana Witten’s lab where I study how dopamine influences neuronal dynamics that support learning and decision making.
 As part of my postdoc I am part of the International Brain Lab (IBL) an exciting international collaboration of systems neuroscience labs.

-My research interests focus on how neuronal diversity allows optimal brain function and behavior.
+My research interests focus on how neuronal diversity and network architecture support behavior and in particular learning and decision-making.
 The mammalian brain has an unparalleled number of cell types with distinct connectivity, neurochemical and electrophysiological properties.
-Why is this level of diversity necessary? what makes these distinct populations unique? how do different neuronal populations govern neuronal dynamics to generate appropriate computations?
+Why is this level of diversity necessary? how do different neuronal populations govern neuronal dynamics to generate appropriate computations and efficient information processing?
 To answer these questions I use a range of optogenetic, chemogenetic, imaging, computational and electrophysiological techniques.